 Hours of Operation

-Clients can come once a month to receive a full food basket and every Friday for Daily Bread.
+Clients can come once a month to receive a full food basket.
 No appointment necessary; walk-ins welcome.
 Please bring your food pantry card if you have one.

 Dorothy Day House